Flutter-Codes/Image-Slider-Indicator-Flutter/README.md

 # Image Slider Indicator

-Image Sldier with indicator using flutter framework and dart language.
+Image Slider with indicator using flutter framework and dart language.

 ## Demo Video